Do you update your website regularly?

 Today’s online market is highly competitive and updating your website regularly allows your business to grow and lift it to the top of internet searches.

-In this article I’ve outlined some of the key reasons why you should update your website frequently and how often you should do it.
+In this article I’ve outlined some key reasons why you should update your website frequently and how often you should do it.

 Keep reading to learn more.